-If (with the engine running) the vehicle is stationary on a steep, slippery slope, it may begin to slide, even with the brakes applied.
+If the vehicle is stationary on a steep, slippery slope, it may begin to slide, even with the brakes applied.
 This is because, without wheel rotation, the Anti-lock Braking System (ABS) cannot determine vehicle movement.

-To counteract this, briefly release the brakes to allow some wheel rotation, and then re-apply the brakes to allow the ABS to gain control.
+To counteract this, briefly release the brakes to allow for some wheel rotation and then re-apply the brakes to allow the ABS to gain control.